 The Bridge Between Cellular Agriculture and Animal Therapies

-At a first glance, the Cellular Agriculture and Animal Therapies industries operate in two very disparate spheres.
+At a first glance, the Cultivated Meat and Animal Therapies industries operate in two very disparate spheres.

 In contrast, Animal Therapies often do not focus on these types of animal.
 They are directed towards our companion animals, offering solutions for pets such as dogs with diabetes or other ailments.